lukeallpress/aframe-sample/README.md

 <a-obj-model src="#couchobj" mtl="#couchmtl" position="-23 -10 -8" scale="7 7 7"></a-obj-model>
 ```

 This lab is open ended so feel free to get as imaginative a you want.
 Pinterest has some great [apartment inspo](https://www.pinterest.com/saraseven/tiny-apartment-inspiration/?lp=true).
-Example code for a dream apartment can be found [here](https://github.com/melaniep518/aframe-dream-apt).
+A dream apartment example can be found [here](https://melaniep518.github.io/dream-apt/).